pelithne/k8s/workshop.md

 It might be a good idea to keep a tab with the Azure Portal open during the workshop, to keep track of the Azure resources you create.
 We will almost exlusively use CLI based tools during the workshop, but everything we do will be visible in the portal, and all the resources we create could also be created using the portal.

 ## Azure Cloud Shell
-For simplicity we will use the Azure Cloud Shell throughout for all command line needs during the workshop.
-This is a web based shell that has all the necessary tools (like kubectl, az cli, etc) installed.
+For simplicity we will use the Azure Cloud Shell throughout the workshop for all our command line needs.
+This is a web based shell that has all the necessary tools (like kubectl, az cli, helm, etc) pre-installed.

-Start cloud shell by typing the address ````shell.azure.com```` into your browser.
+Start cloud shell by typing the address ````shell.azure.com```` into a web browser.
 If you have not used cloud shell before, you will be asked to create a storage location for cloud shell.
 Accept that and make sure that you run bash as your shell (not powershell).

 ## Get the code
 The code for this workshop is located in the same respository that you are looking at now.
 To *clone* the repository to your cloud shell, do this: